lukemorton/marionetta/README.md

 Marionetta::RakeHelper.new(staging).install_group_tasks
 ```

-The tasks `staging:puppet:install`, `staging:puppet:update`
+The tasks `puppet:staging:install`, `puppet:staging:update`
-`staging:debloyer:deploy` will now be available in your
+`debloyer:staging:deploy` will now be available in your
 Rakefile.

 **Groups must have names if you want to generate rake tasks.**